tomitheninja/university/theory.md

 Same as passing by reference, but the compiler will disallow changing the value inside the function.

-_This is the preffered method when passing **arrays** to function, because making a copy of their original value might be expensive in case they are very large._
+_This is the preferred method when passing **arrays** to function because making a copy of their original value might be expensive in case they are very large._

 _Usually every **Struct** is passed like this, as they can also contain an array_